Ann Li (businesswoman): Achievements

-The Shorty Awards, hailed as the Oscars of Twitter by The New York Times, announced the winners in 36 categories March 28, 2011 in New York City.
+The Shorty Awards, hailed as the Oscars of Twitter by The New York Times, announced the winners in 36 categories March 28, 2011, in New York City.
 Li took home the award for fashion, presented by Aasif Mandvi, emerging as the winner with the most votes out of 1,861 nominees, which include One Direction member, Harry Styles, Demi Lovato, Selena Gomez, Taylor Swift and other Hollywood celebrities.
-Other winners were the Jonas Brothers for Music and How I Met Your Mother's Neil Patrick Harris for Actor.
-To view the complete list of winners, go to The Shorty Awards website.
 Li was nominated again for the same category "Fashion" on the 4th annual Shorty Awards in 2013.

-On October 1, 2011 Li won the title "Ultimate Female Teen Fashionista" in a poll site "Piece of Speaks" a blog confirms a straight to the point topics about Philippines favorite actors and actresses which Li earn 2,548 votes.
+On October 1, 2011, Li won the title "Ultimate Female Teen Fashionista" in a poll site "Piece of Speaks" a blog confirms a straight to the point topics about Philippines favorite actors and actresses which Li earn 2,548 votes.
 Li beats 5 contenders for the Ultimate Teen Fashionista.
 It is quoted on the blog that Li won because she has her own style with an aura of a princess and most of her outfits and dresses are unique in her own ways.

 After winning as Piece of Speak's Ultimate Female Teen Fashionista.
 On October 4, 2011, Li also won the title "Most Popular Teen Star of 2011" with 181,325 total points out from poll votes, Facebook likes and comment posting by "EnteRvrexWorld", an Ultimate Philippines entertainment poll site.